angrykoala/angrykoala.github.io/blog/draft-mindfck-devlog-2/mindfck-devlog-2.md

 ## Conditionals: `if`

-Brainfuck doesn't have conditionals, but the same behaviour can be achieved with a loop that only executes once:
+Brainfuck doesn’t support conditionals directly, but we can simulate an `if` by using a loop that runs only once:

 ```go title="commands.go"
 func (c *CommandHandler) If(cond int, code func()) {